rashadkhan97/Diabetes-Prediction-Using-ML-with-Web-base-Application/README.md

 # Diabetes Prediction System Using Machine Learning in A web-based application
-This is my final year capstone project, titled "Diabetes Prediction Using Machine Learning with Web-based Application."
+This is my final year capstone project, titled "Diabetes Prediction System Using Machine Learning in A web-based application."
 The system is designed to predict whether a patient may have diabetes using a machine-learning model and a web-based interface.

 ## Content: